 Peppery Bacon and Cheddar Scones

 Every time I bake a batch of Peppery Bacon and Cheddar Scones – these magical clusters of heat, tang and smoke – Jeff and I have the same conversation: what makes them scones instead of biscuits?

-Typically, I’d think of a scone as being slightly sweet and made with cream.
-A European scone might be served with a little clotted cream and jam.
-A big, fat American scone would probably be loaded with fruit and maybe nuts.
-Or peanut butter and M&Ms. But bacon, cheddar, green onions and a smack of pepper?
-So not the choice of the pinkies-up crowd.
-However, after a little research, I discovered scones and biscuits are more similar than I’d thought.
+However, scones and biscuits are more similar than you might think.
 Both can be sweet or savory, triangular or round.
 Both can contain cream or buttermilk or the same fats, including lard.
 Both are crusty with soft interiors.
 Even the mixing methods are the same.

+Peppery Bacon and Cheddar Scones